microsoft/winget-cli/doc/specs/#148 - Repair Support.md

     - `Installer` : If this option is specified, the repair switch will be applied to the appropriate installer obtained from the remote installer source.

 ## Manifest Validation
--  Specifying `Repair` switch without `RepairType` switch will result in an error.
+-  Specifying `Repair` switch without `RepairBehavior` switch will result in an error.
- - Specifying `RepairType` switch without `Repair` switch will result in an error.
+ - Specifying `RepairBehavior` switch without `Repair` switch will result in an error.
  - `Repair` switch can't be empty when specified.
- - `RepairType` switch can't be empty when specified.
+ - `RepairBehavior` switch can't be empty when specified.

 ## Supported Repair Scenarios
 - Repair for installed applications of Msi, Wix, Msix and MSStore installer types.
 - Repair for the application using the custom repair switch specified in the YAML manifest file for Burn/Exe/Nullsoft/Inno/Wix/Msi installer types.
-  -  The appropriate repair behavior is determined by the combination of the `Repair` switch and the `RepairType` value in the YAML manifest..
+  -  The appropriate repair behavior is determined by the combination of the `Repair` switch and the `RepairBehavior` value in the YAML manifest.

 ## Potential Issues
 - For Burn/Exe/Nullsoft/Inno installer types